Devil Kitty: Controversy

 Devil Kitty was known for being involved in certain controversies.
-Songs such as Kikei no 2channeler allude to past drama with the Japanese image board 2channel.
+Songs such as Kikei no 2 channeler allude to past drama with the Japanese image board 2 channel.
 In 2003, a fan alleged that guitarist Totto had raped her.
 He was then fired from the band, and Yuuga asked people not to work with him or meet him on dating sites.